 Yes, you are 432 pages into a story about a guy stuck in a magical time loop and coming to terms with how much you love it.

-But in all seriousness, you can find yourself taking a step back and thinking do really like stuff like this?! it has led me to be comfortable being weird, and this has impacted me both personally and professionally.
+But in all seriousness, you can find yourself taking a step back and thinking do I really like stuff like this?!
+It has led me to be comfortable being weird, and this has impacted me both personally and professionally.
 When people are weirdos (read passionate) there is opportunity.
 To connect, to understand, and (for all of you entrepreneurs out there) to build on.

 Whew, that was…heavy.
 I find myself becoming a lot more self reflective as I age.

 So, I wanted to end with this.
 Reading has provided these insights.
 However, mostly reading is just awesome.
 I have a giant portion of my memory bank that is filled up with moments from stories people have crafted that brought me through the spectrum of emotions.
 They have anchored entire time periods, and memories of my life just by how it correlates to what I was reading at that time.

 So, if you are a big book nerd like me ooooor I convinced you to be one…

 Let's talk about it!
 I want your recommendations and I would be happy to share some of mine.
 Shoot me a message on Twitter @wking__ it will make my day.
 Also, because sharing a list of recommended books publicly here would reveal way too much about the depth of my “nerd”. 😅